Mortgage Servicer vs Lender: What Are the Differences?

 What is the difference between a mortgage servicer and investor?

 A mortgage servicer is responsible for the day-to-day administration of a loan.
-A mortgage investor is the person or entity who owns the mortgage note.
+A mortgage investor is the person or entity that owns the mortgage note.
 The investor may be the originator, but it’s more likely that the investor owns a mortgage-backed security.
 A mortgage investor has no active role in the administration of the actual loan.

 How do I find out who my servicer is?

+You should receive monthly statements that will have information on who your servicer is and where you can send payment.
 You can also find out who your mortgage servicer is by calling 888-679-6377 or going to www.mers-servicerid.org/sis, which has the current servicer and note owner information for loans registered on the MERS® System.

 Can I change my mortgage loan servicer?